AdaJass/MQL5_Notation/README.md

-## Notation to The MQL5 Source Code
+## Notation to the MQL5 Source Code

 This resposity will record some complicate source code's notation when I read the fucking source code.
 Including indicators and the source code in Include subdirectory in MQL5 directory.